platformsh/platformsh-docs/docs/src/guides/symfony/customize/configuration.md

 * ``YARN_FLAGS``: Flags to pass to ``yarn install``.
 No value by default.

-Shall you need to use the Node installation setup by [symfony-build](#symfony-build), you can use the following snippet:
+If you need to use the Node installation setup by [symfony-build](#symfony-build), you can use the following snippet:

 ```yaml {location=".platform.app.yaml"}
 hooks: